Frequently asked questions

 We’ll give you business cards, leaflets and posters, and a marketing plan to follow, to promote your business locally.

-We provide two tops and a jacket, included in the franchise fee.
+We provide two tops, a jacket and a laptop bag, included in the franchise fee.
 Additional uniform can be ordered from the shop on our Intranet.

 We would welcome new ideas and services.
 We have a focus group where we discuss and trial new ideas.